PriyaranjanKS/Apothecary.AI/README.md

    - Manually populate these tables with the necessary data.
 If you don't populate them, the app may appear empty or might not function as expected.

-You're now ready to use the `ApothecaryAI` solution !
+You're now ready to use the `ApothecaryAI` solution that combines the Power of Blazor, .NET Core Web API, Power Platform, Azure Open AI and Google PalM !